WolfOWI/coriander/README.md

 ![Meetings Overview][image8]

 A centralised meetings management page where employees can view, request, and track their meetings and performance reviews.
 The interface includes meeting type and completion filters and a quick request submission functionality.
 Each meeting list items displays essential information with colour-coding for different meeting types and statuses.

+**Employee Profile** (`/employee/profile`)

+![Employee Profile][image6]

+On the Employee Profile Page, employees can view and update their personal information.
+The page includes sections for personal info, employment & payroll info and assigned equipment.
+If the user did not sign up with Google, they are able to update their profile picture.

 ### Admin Pages